 Through mutual exchange and collaboration, these 26 schools are partnering with their local communities and with administrative and environmental organizations to identify and implement actions to protect their natural resources and to build a culture of solidarity, awareness and care for “our common home.”

 As the Colombian Jesuit Provincial, Carlos E. Correa, has noted, “The Amazon is a key territory for the future of all humanity.
 Our commitment to its original inhabitants and the biodiversity that exists there is a clear manifestation of how we join our hearts to God, who works tirelessly to make life full.”

-Please support the work of the Pan-Amazon Initiative by making a donation:
+Please support the work of the Pan-Amazon Intercultural and Bilingual Education Program by making a donation: